-It is important that the mother does not feel she is being blamed or judged.
+It is important for the mother not to feel she is being blamed or judged.
 Breast-feeding often requires practice to perfect.

 Inflammatory breast cancer, a rare form of breast cancer, can also have similar symptoms of redness and swelling.
 In some rare cases, a biopsy may be taken to rule out breast cancer.

-- Abscess: If the mastitis is not treated properly, there is a risk that a collection of pus, or abscess, can develop in the breast.
-An abscess usually require surgical draining.
+- Abscess: Without proper treatment, a collection of pus, or abscess, can develop in the breast.
+This usually needs surgical draining.